MarioCruz/Raspberry-Pi-3-Setup/README.md

 apt-get update: Updates your version of Raspbian. apt-get upgrade: Upgrades all of the software packages you have installed.
-clear: Clears the terminal screen of previously run commands and text.
+clear: Clears the terminal screen of previously run commands and text. ls -l: Lists files in the current directory, along with file size, date modified, and permissions. cp XXX: Copies the file or directory rm example.txt: Deletes the file example.txt. rmdir example_directory: Deletes the directory example_directory (only if it is empty).
+ifconfig: To check the status of the wireless connection you are using  (to see if wlan0 has acquired an IP address).
+iwconfig: To check which network the wireless adapter is using.
 date: Prints the current date. find / -name example.txt: Searches the whole system for the file example.txt and outputs a list of all directories that contain the file. nano example.txt: Opens the file example.txt in “Nano”, the Linux text editor.